lescx/www.les.cx/content/article/app-sources-grapheneos.md

 title = 'A Summary of App Repositories for GrapheneOS' subtitle = "Don't bully the app store with 12 apps! :("
 # tl;dr
 tldr = "If you use the sandboxed Google Play Services, the Google Play Store is currently the most trustworthy source to download apps from.
 Don't use the Aurora Store.
+There is no need to use F-Droid anymore.
 Also, use Obtainium from GitHub to download your FOSS apps.
-Keep an eye on Accrescent."
+Keep an eye on Accrescent.
+You don't need to stuff from the official App websites."

 # SEO ~150 chars max
 description = 'A comparison and recommendation about different kind of sources to retrieve apps from for GrapheneOS.'